-Types of Services Funded (Fiscal Year 2015-16)
+Types of Services Funded (Fiscal Year 2016-17)

-For the 2015-16 fiscal cycle, the Virtual Academy committed resources to help ensure that all students had the adequate supports necessary to succeed in high school and beyond.
-With the oversight of the Charter Advisory Committee, the Virtual Academy engaged in efforts designed to improve student outcomes in mathematics and English through the acquisition of the Edmentum software program.
-This program was utilized to help struggling learners in mathematics and English to specifically target their gaps in learning, thus improving their outcomes in related coursework going forward.
+For the 2016-17 fiscal cycle, the Virtual Academy committed resources to help ensure that all students had the adequate supports necessary to succeed in high school and beyond.
+With the oversight of the Charter Advisory Committee, the Virtual Academy engaged in efforts designed to improve student outcomes in mathematics through a dedicated math support class and accompanying online remediation software.

-In order to help improve student A-G rates and the ability to matriculate into a university after high school, the Virtual Academy invested in an online, UC approved foreign language program through Middlebury University.
+In order to help improve student A-G rates and the ability to matriculate into a university after high school, the Virtual Academy invested in an online, UC approved Foreign Language program through Middlebury University.
 While costly, the program has provided students with high quality foreign language instruction with the support of a university level teacher.
 The program has allowed for students to not only complete the foreign language requirement needed for college, but also to explore languages that have not been traditionally offered in the El Dorado Union High School District.

-Teacher and Administrative Salaries (Fiscal Year 2014-15)
+Teacher and Administrative Salaries (Fiscal Year 2015-16)

 Category District Amount State Average for Districts In Same Category

-Beginning Teacher Salary \$45,667 \$46,184
+Beginning Teacher Salary \$48,407 \$50,221

-Mid-Range Teacher Salary \$65,576 \$75,179
+Mid-Range Teacher Salary \$69,511 \$83,072

-Highest Teacher Salary \$95,140 \$96,169
+Highest Teacher Salary \$100,848 \$104,882

 Average Principal Salary (Elementary)

-Average Principal Salary (Middle) \$124,243
+Average Principal Salary (Middle) \$128,094

-Average Principal Salary (High) \$156,020 \$137,939
+Average Principal Salary (High) \$165,381 \$146,114

-Superintendent Salary \$200,000 \$217,637
+Superintendent Salary \$215,250 \$226,121

-Percent of Budget for Teacher Salaries 35% 35%
+Percent of Budget for Teacher Salaries 35% 34%

 Percent of Budget for Administrative Salaries 6% 5%